Islamic-Majority Countries Top Open Doors 2012 World Watch List

-“Being a Muslim Background Believer or ‘Secret Believer’ Christian in a Muslim-dominated country is a huge challenge.
+“Being a A Christian from a Muslim background who comes to Christ. or ‘Secret Believer’ Christian in a Muslim-dominated country is a huge challenge.
 Christians often face persecution from extremists, the government, their community and even their own families,” said Moeller.
 “As the 2012 World Watch List reflects, the persecution of Christians in these Muslim countries continues to increase.
 While many thought the Arab Spring would bring increased freedom, including religious freedom for minorities, that certainly has not been the case so far.”

 In July 2011 southern Sudan, which is mostly Christian, seceded to become an independent country, called South Sudan, leaving the Christians of North Sudan much more isolated under President Omar al-Bashir.
 In response to the loss of the south, al-Bashir vowed to make constitutional changes to make his country even more Islamic.
 On the ground the military has attacked Christian communities in battles over resources with many being killed.

 Nigeria remains the country with the worst atrocities in terms of lives lost.
 More than 300 Christians were martyred last year in Nigeria, though the actual number is believed to be double or triple that number.
 The total is probably greater in North Korea, but impossible to confirm due to its isolation.
-Since 2009 the extreme Islamic group Boko Haram has destroyed more than 50 churches and killed 10 pastors in Nigeria.
+Since 2009 the extreme Islamic group an extremist group that is located primarily in Northern Nigeria has destroyed more than 50 churches and killed 10 pastors in Nigeria.

-Egyptian Christians experienced a disastrous start to 2011 when a bombing at the Coptic Orthodox Church of Saint Mark and Pope Peter in Alexandria killed 21 Christians on New Year’s Day.
+Egyptian Christians experienced a disastrous start to 2011 when a bombing at the Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Orthodox Church of Saint Mark and Pope Peter in Alexandria killed 21 Christians on New Year’s Day.
 After the ouster of President Hosni Mubarak in February, hopes soared for new freedoms for all Egyptians.
 But on Oct.
 9 the military turned on its own citizens in the Maspero massacre in Cairo, killing 27 Coptic Christian demonstrators.
 At the close of 2011, Islamist parties flourished in the November elections, prompting some to speak of an Arab Winter instead of an Arab Spring for Christians.

 China still has the world’s largest persecuted church of 80 million, but it dropped out of the top 20 this year to No. 21.
 Last year China ranked No. 16.
 This is due in large part to the house church pastors learning how to play “cat and mouse” with the government.